zachmolony/di-workshop-05-objects/README.md

 }
 ```

-1. **Read through the code and understand what it does and how it works**
+1. **Read through the code and understand what it does and how it works.
+You may
+   need to take some time reviewing previous workshops and slides in order to do
+   so**
 1. **Add comments throughout the code describing the purpose of each line**
 1. **How does this code use arrays and loops?**
 1. **Can you think of a way this might cause problems?**